PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Approach

 The \emph{coverage refiner} provides the LLM with the coverage information of the candidate exploit, as markings in comments at the end of each line in the taint path.
 This information is useful for the LLM to understand which parts of the code were not executed.
 If the vulnerable sink was not executed, the information provided by this refiner can help the LLM to generate a new exploit that reaches the vulnerable sink.

 The \emph{debugger refiner} provides the LLM with a debugger-like tool.
 The LLM can output a list of expressions, for which it needs the runtime values.
-The refiner will provide the values of these expressions during the execution of the exploit in the prompt.
-These values are provided as comments in their respective lines in the taint path.
+Using the Inspector API of Node.js\footnote{\url{https://nodejs.org/api/inspector.html}}, \name{} evaluates these expressions during the execution of the exploit.
+These values are provided as comments in their respective lines of the taint path in the prompt.

 There are cases where the LLM generates an exploit that reaches the vulnerable sink, but the exploit fails the validation checks due to a wrong input.
 For path traversal, command injection, and code injection vulnerabilities, we provide specific refiners that hook into the vulnerable sinks and provide the runtime values passed to these functions.
 This form of feedback allows the LLM to understand how the input it generated is transformed, which can help it generate a valid exploit in the next iteration.
 For path traversal vulnerabilities, the refiner provides the values passed to the file system functions, like \code{fs.readFile} and \code{fs.open}.
 For command injection vulnerabilities, it provides the values passed to the \code{spawn} function.
 Finally, in case of code injection vulnerabilities, the refiner provides the values passed to the most common sink functions, like the \code{Function} constructor.